PTC-Education/PTC-Education.github.io/docs/thought-leadership/webinars/README.md

                 <tbody>
                     <tr>
                         <td>Reality Lab, PTC</td>
-                        <td><a href="https://youtu.be/E_KaqgV_3mA)">Researchers from the PTC Reality Lab share some of their projects and discuss the open-sourced Spatial Toolbox platform for exploring spatial computing.</a></td>
+                        <td><iframe width="560" height="315" src="https://youtu.be/E_KaqgV_3mA)" allowfullscreen webkitallowfullscreen mozallowfullscreen> Researchers from the PTC Reality Lab share some of their projects and discuss the open-sourced Spatial Toolbox platform for exploring spatial computing.</a></td>
                     </tr>
                 </tbody>
             </table>